vitor-alves/pixel-canvas-bot/README.md

 # pixel-canvas-bot
-A bot that atomatically places pixels in http://pixelcanvas.io
+A bot that automatically places pixels in http://pixelcanvas.io

 ### Installation and usage